 - An appeal must be made in writing to the HR Manager within 5 working days of the date of notification of the formal sanction/ decision.
-It must clearly state why the action is too severe, inappropriate or unfair i.e. the grounds of appeal. - An appeal hearing will chaired by the Domestic Bursar, Finance Bursar or a Fellow designated by the Warden. - The HR Manager is expected to provide advice and guidance on the application of the procedure and may attend the appeal hearing where appropriate - The employee has the right to be accompanied to the appeal hearing by a fellow worker, a trade union representative or an official employed by a trade union
+It must clearly state why the action is too severe, inappropriate or unfair i.e. the grounds of appeal. - An appeal hearing will chaired by a more Senior Head of Department, the Finance Bursar or a Fellow designated by the Warden. - The HR Manager is expected to provide advice and guidance on the application of the procedure and may attend the appeal hearing where appropriate - The employee has the right to be accompanied to the appeal hearing by a fellow worker, a trade union representative or an official employed by a trade union